evili/docker/CONTRIBUTING.md

     - check against supported versions of this project (i.e. the latest)

-- please comment with a "+1" to help vote for issues that are important to you

-- please DO NOT comment with a "+1", use the Subscribe button instead

 - please keep discussions on-topic, and respect the opinions of others

-- please report urgent issues, or issues with confidential details, via our commercial support channels

 ### Bug Reports

 - please report bugs in the issue tracker

-- ideally provide a [reduced test case](https://css-tricks.com/reduced-test-cases/) and a live example on http://codepen.io/ , http://jsbin.com/ , https://jsfiddle.net/ , or similar

 - please provide detailed steps to reproduce